fabianwesterbeek/tiger/README.md

 ## 🌱 Proposed Extensions

 _List & briefly describe the extensions that you made to the original method, including extending evaluation e.g., other metrics or new datasets considered._

+- Semantic ID to Content Embedding Lookup Table: Implemented a lookup table that maps semantic IDs to their corresponding content embeddings, enabling efficient retrieval and additional metrics.
+- Intra-List Diversity (ILD) Metric: Added a new evaluation metric that measures the diversity of recommendation lists based on content embeddings, complementing existing Gini coefficient diversity measurements.